 DomaCom Family and Friends campaign allows you to invest in one or more properties with your family, friends, or other investors.

-This is a great way to share an investment and spread the risk.
+This is a great way to share investment and minimize the risk.
 By creating a family and friends syndicate in DomaCom you may be able to acquire multiple properties.
 And by diversifying you further reduce the risk and enhance profits by investing in different property types and geographic locations.

 For example, why not look at our Top Australian Suburbs Strategy to co-invest in campaigns that use institutional research as well as qualified buyers advocates to identify properties in suburbs that are projected to deliver the best return over a 10-year horizon.